nnaisense/evotorch/README.md

 Welcome to the EvoTorch project!
 EvoTorch is an open source evolutionary computation library developed at [NNAISENSE](https://nnaisense.com), built on top of [PyTorch](https://pytorch.org/).
+See the [documentation](https://docs.evotorch.ai) for in-depth guidance about using EvoTorch, and [join us on Slack](https://join.slack.com/t/slack-cll4186/shared_invite/zt-1cpigvsqa-Jw8MeOizlW1bJKOms9WnBQ) for discussions.

 Get started by installing EvoTorch:
 ```
 pip install evotorch
 ```

-With EvoTorch, one can solve various optimization problems, without having to worry about whether or not these problems at hand are differentiable.
+With EvoTorch, one can solve various optimization problems, regardless of whether they are differentiable (i.e. allow gradient descent).
 Among the problem types that are solvable with EvoTorch are:
 - Black-box optimization problems (continuous or discrete)
 - Reinforcement learning tasks
 - Supervised learning tasks
-- etc.

 Various evolutionary computation algorithms are available in EvoTorch:
 - **Distribution-based search algorithms:**